An order management system (OMS) supports all the stages in your company’s sales process — from order creation through delivery and even returns.

 As ecommerce continues to grow at an impressive rate, OMS becomes increasingly important, for two primary reasons.
 First, it helps you meet customers’ expectations to have flexibility in ordering, picking up, receiving and returning products.

 Second, an OMS supports distributed order management.
 For example, with OMS, you can fulfill an order that involves shipping items from multiple locations, process returns through the mail or in-store, and do so as cost effectively as possible.
 Another benefit of OMS is it can grow as your company increases sales volume and adds new sales channels.

 How Does an Order Management System (OMS) Work?

-An OMS begins with providing visibility into available-to-promise (ATP) inventory across your supply chain, both at your own warehouses and stores, and from third-party suppliers like 3PL (third-party logistics) firms and drop-ship locations.
+An OMS begins by providing visibility into available-to-promise (ATP) inventory at your own warehouses and stores and from third-party suppliers like 3PL (third-party logistics) firms and drop-ship locations.
 This helps with inventory planning.